marcinwiacek/pl1/project3_in_progress/readme.md

 ? (will we have to additionally something proove, that signal 1 and 2 were correctly changed?)

+# Task switching

+Process has got internal register set "registers_used", which is used during task switching only for saving/getting really used registers.
+We have 64 bytes of registers and in many cases can decrease amount or RAM  read/write operations (we just read/save 4 extra bytes and we know, what register should be saved/restored)

+Every process in memory has the following structure:

+  * address of next process (4 bytes)
+  * address of previous process (4 bytes)
+  * PC register (4 bytes)
+  * registers (64 bytes)
+  * program (code and data)

+Program cannot access registers and everything below.

+Processor has got two process lists - one for active process, one for suspended.

 # Instruction set

 Addresses are in the end and are process type (16, 32 or 64 bit) related